herkulano/illustrator-scripts-for-mobile/SaveLayersToPNGAndScale/README.md

 ## Tip

 If you use Effects change the Effect > Document Raster Effects Settings > Resolution to at least Medium (150ppi), so effects have enough resolution to scale.
-Medium (150ppi) is enough for most cases if you work @1x = 160dpi = mdpi, because mdpi = 160dpi = 72ppi and xhdpi = 320dpi(retina) = 150ppi.

 Due to the lack of optimization of the PNGs exported by Illustrator I recommend the use of a PNG optimizer.